JannoTjarks/HashCompare/README.md

 #### Execute

-To run HashCompare you first need to download the #Builds folder from Github.
+First you need to download the #Builds folder from Github to run HashCompare.
 A console must be running in the downloaded folder, then the application can be started via the following console command.
 > dotnet HashCompare.dll

 With the help of a parameter a language package can be selected.